tyashin/CIS-CC-UOL-violations/README.md

 > The withdrawal of the programmes will not affect the quality or nature of your studies in any way.
 Both Goldsmiths, University of London and the University of London remain committed to you and all other students studying the BSc Computing and Information Systems programme or the BSc in Creative Computing.
 We will continue to ensure that the programmes are delivered to the usual high academic standard throughout the notice period.

 Aside from the fact that the first paragraph of this letter contradicts with the second paragraph, the cited text also means that some of the students, probably, faced the situation when they would no longer be able to successfully complete their BSc program.
-CIS/CC Programme specification ([official link](https://computing.elearning.london.ac.uk/pluginfile.php/75243/mod_resource/content/1/prog-spec-comp-2020-21.pdf) / [mirror](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/prog-spec-comp-2020-21.pdf)) (2020, p.6) has explicit values for the maximum and minimum periods of registration for BSc programmes:
+CIS/CC [Programme specification](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/documents/prog-spec-comp-2020-21.pdf)) (2020, p.6) has explicit values for the maximum and minimum periods of registration for BSc programmes:

 ![Registration periods](https://raw.githubusercontent.com/tyashin/CIS-CC-UOL-violations/master/images/RegistrationPeriods.jpg)